-Like suddenly Thomas/Ben is in love with his friend Penelope 60% of the way through the book but there was literally no build up to that, nor do I have any real idea of why that would be.
+Like, suddenly Thomas/Ben is in love with his friend Penelope 60% of the way through the book but there was literally no build up to that, nor do I have any real idea why that would be.
 It just is.

 I like my stories with a lot more emotional subtly and character development.

-The writing flow to explain what just happened was abrupt, lacking explanation.
+The writing flow was abrupt, lacking explanation for scenes and events.
 And it actually takes a huge chunk of the book to even fully say that Thomas/Ben is a werewolf.
 It’s maybe kind of implied with flowery descriptions, but that’s it.

-Overall I was really missing a few choice moments in the writing that are direct for the reader.
+Overall I was really missing a few choice moments or scenes that are direct and clear for the reader.
 It can’t all be dancing prose.